Academic Sabbatical Planning Calculator

 Department and institution-side considerations

-Limitations and useful assumptions checks
+Limitations and useful academic sabbatical checks

-Real sabbatical budgeting can include summer salary rules, differential fringe rates by funding source, course buyouts, lab or studio costs, graduate assistant support, and institutional restrictions on how fellowship money interacts with payroll.
+Real academic sabbatical budgeting can include summer salary rules, differential fringe rates by funding source, course buyouts, lab or studio costs, graduate assistant support, and institutional restrictions on how fellowship money interacts with payroll.
 A strong proposal may also create downstream value that does not appear in a simple cost model, such as grant competitiveness, publication output, faculty retention, student opportunities, or reputational gains for the department.

 That is why the best use of this page is as a first-pass estimator.
 If the result looks reasonable, the next step is usually to verify policy language with faculty affairs, HR, a chair, or a budget officer.
 If the result looks impossible, that does not always mean the leave is impossible.
 It may simply mean that the timing, funding mix, or coverage assumptions need to change.

-Frequently asked questions
+Frequently asked questions about academic sabbaticals

 Does the calculator handle quarter systems or trimesters?